 Similarly, your Creative Cloud desktop app interacts with other background processes that running on your device.
 These services (such as Adobe Desktop Service, CoreSync, and CCLibrary) perform tasks like app installations, app updates, and assets syncing, to name a few.

 Let's learn more about the most common Adobe background processes.

 AAM Updates Notifier is a legacy background process that is available to detect patch updates for the old versions of Creative Cloud apps.

-The Creative Cloud desktop app has several individual components inside its user interface, such as the App tab, the Your work section, and the Discover tab.
+The Creative Cloud desktop app has several individual components inside its user interface, such as the Apps tab, the Files tab, and the Discover tab.
 Adobe CEF helper is a process that renders these components of the Creative Cloud desktop app.
 Usually, there are multiple processes with this name running at the back end as we have divided the user interface in the different sections to monitor each process separately.
 If there's an issue in one component, CEF helper manages that individual component of the Creative Cloud desktop app without impacting other components.
 CEF helper is important to run the Creative Cloud desktop app.

 Adobe CRDaemon reports back if Creative Cloud desktop app or any of its background processes crashes on your device.
 It also captures crashes for Creative Cloud apps.

 Adobe Desktop Service is the core of the Creative Cloud apps and keeps them running.
 It is responsible for fetching and processing critical information such as the licenses that you have, apps available in your subscription, and updates required.